Today I’m comparing two of the most popular sneakers, the Nike React Element 55 vs 87.

 The cool thing about that is that you could actually change the entire look of the upper by just changing the color of your socks.

-The midsole cushion itself also did play a big part.
-It’s unbelievably comfortable and it’s definitely a rival to Adidas Boost.
+The midsole cushion itself also did play a big part because it’s unbelievably comfortable.

 Having such a thick comfortable midsole that a lot of people liked really made this shoe fly off shelves.

-Just recently, Nike released a budget version of the 87 that they made a lot more pairs of called the Nike React Element 55.
+Just recently, Nike released a budget version of the 87 that they made a lot more pairs of called the Nike React Element 55 (Sponsored).

 Nike React Element 55 vs 87